 Can garage door lubricant fix a noisy door?

 Yes, garage door lubricant can help reduce noise from a squeaky door.
-However, if the noise persists after lubrication, it may be a sign of a larger problem that requires professional attention.
+However, if the noise persists after lubrication, it may indicate a larger problem requiring professional attention.

 Is garage door lubricant safe for pets and children?

-Most garage door lubricants are safe for pets and children once they have dried.
+Most garage door lubricants are safe for pets and children after drying.
 However, it’s always best to read the manufacturer’s instructions and keep children and pets away from the area while lubricating.

 How do I know if my garage door needs lubrication?

 If your garage door is making noise or moving sluggishly, it may need lubrication.
-It’s also a good idea to check the manufacturer’s instructions for recommended maintenance and lubrication schedules.
+It’s also good to check the manufacturer’s instructions for recommended maintenance and lubrication schedules.